algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 # Deliverable

-The team is tasked with making the front end of a recruitment application to facilitate the recrutment between companies and jobseekers.
+The team is tasked with making the front end of a recruitment application to facilitate the recruitment between companies and jobseekers.

 ## Details

-The name of the application is "Adopte Un Candidat", is a "Tinder style" recruitment application that matches companies with jobseekers in a different way.
+The name of the application is "Adopte Un Candidat", is a "Tinder style" recruitment application that matches companies and job-seekers in a different way.
 The app will need to be available on phone, tablet and computer.

 ## Requirements